-We welcome you to the Church of the Cross web site and encourage you to go from web to Worship with us in either Sunday Morning service (9:30 am) or Contemporary Worship (12:00 pm).
+We welcome you to the Church of the Cross web site and encourage you to go from web to Worship with us in either Sunday Morning service (9:30 am) or Noon Encounter (12:00 pm).
 Sunday School is at 10:45 am for all ages.

 We have a favorite saying here, “Welcome to Church of the Cross: it’s not our church its GOD’S church.”
 We are a group of believers who wish to follow God’s mission for us individually and as a Christian community.
 We do this through our relationship with Jesus Christ our Lord, that relationship being nurtured through prayer, word, worship and service together.